 You should totally play roller derby

-At Rainy City we’re on the look out for new skaters of all skill levels to join our league.
+At Rainy City we’re on the look out for new skaters, adults and juniors, of all skill levels to join our league.
 If you love being a part of an amazing closely knit team, want to challenge yourself and play a fast paced, full contact sport like nothing else in this world, then what are you waiting for?

 £6 per session